Columns II: Gameplay

-The game play is standard Columns fare, match at least three jewels to eliminate them.
-Once you fill your board to the top you lose.
-However the objects you destroy aren't always jewels.
-Because you go "Through Time" the objects that you destroy can vary from fossils to futuristic disks.
-Other than an interesting sprite swap the "Through Time" idea doesn't actually affect the game play.
+The gameplay is standard Columns fare, match at least three jewels to eliminate them.
+If the board fills all the way to the top, it results in a loss.
+The objects that must be destroyed are not always jewels.
+Since the players go "Through Time", the objects that can be destroyed varies from fossils to futuristic disks.
+Other than an interesting sprite swap, the "Through Time" idea does not actually affect the gameplay.

 Columns II has two modes, Flash Columns, and Vs Columns (eventually renamed Stack Columns).
-In Flash Columns the goal is to eliminate the flashing jewels, disks, or fossils that are in each stage.
-In order to reach the flashing objects the player must dig their way through the objects that cover it.
-After all of the flashing objects are eliminated the player advances to the next, usually faster level.
-Every three levels there is a bonus stage in which the player is able to earn some bonus points.
+In Flash Columns, the goal is to eliminate the flashing jewels, disks, or fossils that are in each stage.
+In order to reach the flashing objects, the player must dig their way through the objects that cover it.
+After all of the flashing objects are eliminated, the player advances to the next, usually faster level.
+Every three levels, there is a bonus stage in which the player can earn bonus points.
 While Columns for the Sega Genesis was the first appearance of Flash Columns, Columns 2 was its first appearance in the arcades.

-Vs Columns is much more similar to the original Columns where you build up combos and clear them rather than digging through jewels to get to a certain gem.
-However, Vs Columns has a competitive twist which is very similar to the Puyo Puyo series.
+Vs Columns is much more similar to the original Columns where the players build up combos and clear them rather than digging through jewels to get to a certain gem, but it has a competitive twist.
 In this mode, both players are given the same gems and have to build up combos against each other.
-The bigger the combo, the higher your opponent's board is raised until the other player's board is filled to the brim.
+The larger the combo, the higher opponent's board is raised until the other player's board is filled to the brim.
 This is the first appearance of Vs Columns; this mode has been put in almost all later versions of Columns and has become a fan favorite.